This post may contain affiliate links. Please read our disclosure policy.

 I love creating ground turkey recipes as an alternative to ground beef.
 It’s tasty and packed with protein, and is much lighter than beef which will save a few calories and fat while still creating a delicious meal.

 Making a big pan of my Ground Turkey Taco Pasta couldn’t be easier!
 You just need a few ingredients that you probably already have on hand.

 - Start by cooking a pound of ground turkey with some onion and garlic.
 This will add flavor to the meat itself.
-If your turkey releasing a lot of liquid during cooking, you may want to drain it before adding anything else.
+If your turkey releases a lot of liquid during cooking, you may want to drain it before adding anything else.

-- Once everything is cooked, it’s time to bring it all together with some more cheese!
+- Once everything is cooked, it’s time to bring it all together with some cheese!
 I used two kinds of cheese for this Turkey Taco Pasta – Sharp Cheddar and Pepper Jack, for a little added heat, and just sprinkled them on top and let them melt.

-- Just before serving, garnish the pasta with some fresh tomatoes, green onions, avocado, sour cream or any other taco toppings you can think of!
+- Just before serving, garnish the pasta with some fresh tomatoes, green onions, avocado, sour cream, or any other taco toppings you can think of!
 We like to add crunchy tortilla chips sometimes, too.